MouseApps/RPi_LIRC/README.md

 * Ethernet cable or WiFi dongle
 * Mouse (just to install OS and turn on SSH)
 * MicroSD card with latest version of Raspian
-* Diet Coke, Coffee, Beer, or other favorite tinkering beverage
+* Diet Dr. Pepper, Turkish Coffee, Pilsner, or other favorite tinkering beverage
+* Mac or PC with PuTTY
 * 30 minutes to 1 hour
-* Mac or PC with PuTTY

 TL:DR Get your Pi all wired up and ready to go with a separate computer handy for SSH'ing